 The COVID-19 pandemic, caused by SARS-CoV-2 coronavirus, is a global health issue with unprecedented challenges for public health.
-SARS-CoV-2 primarily infects cells of the respiratory tract, via binding human angiotensin-converting enzyme (ACE2) 1,2 , and infection can result in pneumonia and acute respiratory dist ress syndrome.
-Circadian rhythms coordinate an organismâ€™s response to its environment and recent studies report a role for the circadian clock to regulate host susceptibility to virus infection.
-We demonstrate a circadian regulation of ACE2 in lung epithelial cells and show that silencing BMAL1 or treatment with the synthetic REV-ERB agonist SR9009 reduces ACE2 expression and inhibits SARS-CoV-2 entry and RNA replication.
+SARS-CoV-2 primarily infects cells of the respiratory tract, via Spike glycoprotein binding angiotensin-converting enzyme (ACE2).
+Circadian rhythms coordinate an organismâ€™s response to its environment and can regulate host susceptibility to virus infection.
+We demonstrate a circadian regulation of ACE2 in lung epithelial cells and show that silencing BMAL1 or treatment with a synthetic REV-ERB agonist SR9009 reduces ACE2 expression and inhibits SARS-CoV-2 entry.
 Treating infected cells with SR9009 limits viral replication and secretion of infectious particles, showing that post-entry steps in the viral life cycle are influenced by the circadian system.
-Our study suggests new approaches to understand and improve therapeutic targeting of COVID-19.
+Transcriptome analysis revealed that Bmal1 silencing induced a wide spectrum of interferon stimulated genes in Calu-3 lung epithelial cells, providing a mechanism for the circadian pathway to dampen SARS-CoV-2 infection.
+Our study suggests new approaches to understand and improve therapeutic targeting of SARS-CoV-2.